What Are Geotextile Membranes?

 Woven permeable membranes are created by weaving together individual strands to make a single, unified membrane.
 Woven geotextile membranes aren’t as porous, meaning they aren’t as effective in drainage systems.
 However, they have high load capacities and can be put to use in erosion control and reinforcement projects.
 They’re also usually cheaper to buy, and perfect for use underneath patios or asphalt.

 On the other hand, non woven membranes are made by bonding together synthetics and punching holes into the membrane, allowing for better drainage.
 Non woven membranes are most commonly the ones used for French drains and soakaway crates.
-Non woven membrane is often referred to as ‘Terram’ within the industry.
+Non woven membrane is often referred to as ‘Terram’ within the industry, although Terram is just the brand name and many other brands are available,

 Impermeable Geotextile Membranes